Fourier ptychography

 resulting in increased resolution compared to a conventional microscope.

 Each image is acquired under the illumination of a coherent light source at various angles of incidence (typically from an array of LEDs); the acquired image set is then combined using an iterative phase retrieval algorithm into a final high-resolution image that can contain up to a billion pixels (a gigapixel) with diffraction-limited resolution, resulting in a high space-bandwidth product.

 Fourier ptychography reconstructs the complex image of the object (with quantitative phase information), but contrary to holography, it is a non-interferometric imaging technique and thus often easier to implement.

-The name "ptychography" comes from the ancient Greek word πτυχή ("to fold", also found in the word triptych), because the technique is based on multiple "views" of the object.
+The name "ptychography" comes from the ancient Greek word πτυχή ("ptychē", meaning "to fold", also found in the word triptych), because the technique is based on multiple "views" of the object.

 Image reconstruction algorithms

 The image reconstruction algorithms are based on iterative phase retrieval, either related to the Gerchberg–Saxton algorithm or based on convex relaxation methods.
 Like real space ptychography, the solution of the phase problem relies on the same mathematical shift invariance constraint, except in Fourier ptychography it is the diffraction pattern in the back focal plane that is moving with respect to the back-focal plane aperture.
 (In traditional ptychography the illumination moves with respect to the specimen.)
 Many reconstruction algorithms used in real-space ptychography are therefore used in Fourier ptychography, most commonly PIE and variants such as ePIE and 3PIE.
 Variants of these algorithms allow for simultaneous reconstruction of the pupil function of an optical system, allowing for the correction of the aberrations of the microscope objective, and diffraction tomography which permits the 3D reconstruction of thin sample objects without requiring the angular sample scanning needed for CT scans.